Disability in South Korea: Disability hierarchy and related issues

 Up until 2017, in South Korea, disabled people were classified into six levels.
 Index 1 indicated the most severe degree of disability, and index 6 indicated the least relative seriousness.
 Mild disability included people who can take care of themselves, even if some of them required personal support.
 Severe disabilities included those who were highly dependent on personal assistance or assistive devices.
 The reason for dividing people with disabilities into serious and minor was that not only did they have different medical needs, but also some benefits were determined by this definition of severity.

 Trevor Palmer, an emeritus professor at the University of Sydney and a contributor to the 2011 World Disability Report, said: "From a government perspective, this sounds reasonable, but his fairness cannot be confirmed.
 The system is completely dependent on medicine, this is an act of oversimplifying disability."

 In addition to hoping to abolish the classification system, activists also wished to repeal a law that granted them disability benefits based on the disability or the income of their relatives.
 The belief stood that the allowance given would not be used for its intended purpose of aiding disabled persons.

 There are also those with disabilities who are severely disabled, and whose relatives are unable to take care of them.
 They are housed in government-established institutions that currently house more than 30,000 people.
 They are rarely exposed to outsiders in their daily lives.

-However, in these institutions, the facilities they need are met, and nonetheless people with disabilities cannot get rid of such institutions.
-The outside world lacks infrastructure, housing, employment, and transportation sufficient to meet the needs of disabled people.
 There are currently more than 4,000 people waiting on the list.
 About 70% of applicants are relatives of disabled people, so they can take care of disabled people at home without sacrificing all of their personal lives or work.

 On September 5, 2017, due to the efforts and persistence of different parties, the Korean disability classification system was eliminated.
 Activists welcomed the victory, but a protest later began in Seoul.
 Parents of disabled students wished to establish a school for students with disabilities to serve the area, while others felt that a school for students with disabilities would affect the reputation of the area, and the cost of housing.